-HJR 126, proposing a Texas constitutional amendment protecting the right to engage in farming, ranching, timber production, horticulture, and wildlife management, will be on the Texas constitutional amendment ballot in November 2023.
-Support the right to farm and vote “YES” this fall to enshrine these protections in the Texas Constitution.
+HJR 126, also known as Proposition 1, proposed a Texas constitutional amendment protecting the right to engage in farming, ranching, timber production, horticulture, and wildlife management.
+Texans overwhelmingly approved this measure, enshrining these protections in the Texas Constitution.

 Farming, ranching, and other agricultural businesses are capital-intensive.
 The rising costs of land, machinery, infrastructure, and other inputs necessary to start and maintain a successful agricultural business mean that accessible capital is more important than ever.